bigearth/bitbox-cli/README.md

     Pass in command line arguments or optionally specify commonly used arguments in a .bitboxrc file in your home directory

-  console        Run a console with Bitcoin Cash RPC commands available scaffold [options]  Scaffold out basic apps in major frameworks w/ BITBOX bindings
+  console [options]   Run a console with Bitcoin Cash RPC commands available scaffold [options]  Scaffold out basic apps in major frameworks w/ BITBOX bindings paper [options]     Create a paper wallet for easy and safe back up
 ```

 ### `new`